will5722/HeroesOfPymoli/README.md

-Most Popular Items
+Most Popular Items,

-Identify the 5 most popular items by purchase count, then list (in a table):
+The 5 most popular items by purchase count, listed (in a table):

 Item ID
 Item Name